 Enjoy the guidance of a local expert as you temple-hop at the dazzling Angkor complex, one of South East Asia’s most stunning sights..
 Confront the sobering but important Khmer history, with a visit to the Tuol Sleng Genocide Museum (S21) and the Killing Fields of Choeung Ek in Phnom Penh..
-Have some fun at Rehash Trash – a sustainable concept in Siem Reap run by women to empower them with skills-based training, and to help you make a treasure out of what may otherwise be considered waste..
 A homestay in Chambok puts you right in the heart of everyday life in Cambodia.
-Enjoy a village walk and waterfall visit and join in for a local dinner and cultural performance at night.
+Enjoy a village walk and waterfall visit and join in for a local dinner and cultural performance at night..
+Starting in Ho Chi Minh City and finishing in Bangkok, you’ll get a glimpse of Cambodia’s neighbouring countries.
+These action-packed cities are brimming with things to do and are perfect places to extend your trip.

 Immerse yourself in ancient sites and breathtaking beauty on this 12-day Cambodia adventure with Lonely Planet, powered by Intrepid.
 Topped by the hustle of Ho Chi Minh City’s tourist spots and tailed with the bustle of Bangkok in Thailand, with a tour through Cambodia in between, this is your chance to soak up the bright lights and chaotic atmosphere of South East Asia.
 Learn a thing or two in fascinating Phnom Penh, pay a visit to the ancient Angkor ruins and discover the laidback nature of the Khmer communities on a local homestay experience.
 Add in a group of likeminded travellers and an enthusiastic local leader, and your Cambodia Discovery is ready to roll.